ZiXuanJamie/ZiXuanJamie/README.md

 - 🔭 I’m currently working on C# / C++
 - 🌱 I’m currently learning Python / Java
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on nothing
 - 🤔 I’m looking for help with Michael
 - 💬 Don't ask me about anything
 - 📫 How to reach me: QQ / Wechat